Simha-Reddy/SimpleScribeVA_Offline/README.md

 - Double-click `Setup.bat` in the folder
   - This creates a virtual environment and installs required packages
   - May take a few minutes
+- For Macs, put this in Terminal: chmod +x Setup.sh StartSimpleScribeVA.sh
+  - then run once: ./setup.sh
+  - then run each time: ./StartSimpleScribeVA.sh

 ### Step 5: Daily Use
 - After setup, launch the app anytime by double-clicking: